3DSpatialLearning/3DSSL-SS23_HairReconstruction/README.md

 ### Usage

 1. Ensure that you have the Point Cloud Library (PCL), Eigen3 and OpenCV installed on your system.

-2. Clone this repository to your local machine.

-3. Run the program in Visual Studio 2022
+2. Run the program in Visual Studio 2022